keylimetoolbox/rails_cache_migrator/README.md

 See [ActiveSupport::Cache.lookup_store](http://api.rubyonrails.org/classes/ActiveSupport/Cache.html#method-c-lookup_store)
 for details.

+If you are doing this on a production system where cache data is changing you'll need to find a way to collected and process the changed keys as well.

+## Caveats

+- Do not assign a Rail 4 cache to the old cache instance.
+Someone could inject data into your cache server that gets marshaled by this code when the data was not expected to be marshaled.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt